October – A Month Rich in Historical Events in Germany that Shaped the Whole World

 Education for ALL

 Luther was a born reformer.
-He changed religious believes, created one German language and also revolutionized the educational system.
+He changed religious beliefs, created one German language, and also revolutionized the educational system.
 At his time, education was a privilege, accessible only to the elite and future priests.
-As the visionary he was, he realized the importance in having the next generation be educated in order to preserve knowledge and cultural heritage.
-He wanted education be available to everyone including girls!
-“By the late 16th century, rural German schools were gender balanced” according to an article by Jay Mathews in the Washington Post.
+As the visionary he was, he realized the importance of having the next generation be educated in order to preserve knowledge and cultural heritage.
+He wanted education to be available to everyone including girls!
+“By the late 16th century, rural German schools were gender-balanced” according to an article by Jay Mathews in the Washington Post.

 That education needs to be free for everyone, is still a motto that’s driving Germany’s education model even today!